 According to CDC recommendations, people should wear masks in public settings, especially when other social distancing measures are difficult to maintain.
 Wearing good-quality surgical masks that have at least a three-layer construction can stop or limit the spreading of pathogens in a variety of conditions.

-At Clinical Supplies, we have all varieties of face masks to suit your needs including top respirators like N95 masks, KN95 masks, 3M masks (3M 8511 & 3M 8210), and ASTM Level 3 masks.
+At Clinical Supplies, we have all varieties of face masks to suit your needs including top respirators like N95 masks (including the N95 Moldex), KN95 masks, 3M masks (3M 8511 & 3M 8210), Medical masks and ASTM Level 3 masks.
 Our face masks are available in different sizes so you don’t have to worry about adult and kids face masks.
 If you have difficulty wearing a mask, you can use our face shields for similar protection.
 To maximize your protection when in public settings, you can also try out our disposable gloves.
 We also stock hand sanitizer and antibacterial wipes that can protect you when you are on the go and do not have access to soap and water.

 Surgical masks usually have two sides, a coloured side (often blue or green) and a white side.
 While functionally different, this is also to allow the user to tell which way to wear the mask.
 The white side, that faces the user's mouth, is absorbent and stops particles as they exit your mouth or nose.
 The coloured side contains a fluid-repellent which will keep water droplets from entering the mask and potentially infecting the wearer.